counternote/counternote/README.md

 You’ll notice `ka` and `ca` and maybe `za` and `xa` seem like they might sound the same, but they don’t — `c` is a 'ch' sound and `x` is a 'sh' sound in Counternote, always.

-With those two tweaks in mind, speak each tone aloud paying attention to where your tongue touches (or comes close to touching) the roof of your mouth all the way until `fa`, `ba`, and `pa` where you need to think about your lips.
-Now say `wa` again, this time thinking about your lips.
+With those two tweaks in mind, speak each tone aloud paying attention to where your tongue touches (or comes close to touching) the roof of your mouth all the way until `fa` where you need to think about your lips.
+Now say `wa` again, this time also thinking about your lips.

 The tones in Counternote are ordered by points of articulation — which is just a fancy way of saying where the sound of a consonant is coming from — and come back around with `wa` which has two points of articulation: the lips and the back of the tongue.

 Now you are ready pick up a guitar or sit at a piano (or open a music app on your phone, anything that does not use your mouth) and in a range that is somewhat comfortable for your voice, play each note and sing the tone by its name.
 If you don’t yet know where the traditional notes are — look them up, it’s great practice.

 Try it singing the tones chromatically, then try just the naturals (white keys on the piano) or just the accidentals (black keys on the piano), maybe some major scales starting at different roots, some triads, whatever you like.
 Give it ten minutes at least, but no more than twenty.

 ### Starts and Rhymes

 Maybe you’ll have noticed during that first exercise that while all of those tones start with different consonants, they all rhyme with `-a`.
 So that’s what it’s called, a *rhyme*.
 Might as well call the start of the tones the *start* while we are being Captain Obvious.

-The tone starts tell you the “pitch class” which is music jargon for all the notes that we label a letter, like C. Not just middle C but any and all C. In Counternote, this is the *rank* of a sound.
+The tone starts tell you the “pitch class” which is music jargon for all the notes that we label a specific letter, like C — not just middle C but any and all C. In Counternote, this is the *rank* of a sound.

 The tone rhyme, on the other hand, tells which specific octave a note is in.
 For `-a`, it could be any octave, but more specifically it’s the center octave. `da` is likely to be middle C. `-e` will be an octave up from there; `-o`, an octave down.
 In Counternote, this is the *file* of a sound.